 Not available on site.
 See area accommodations for Camping, Honeyman Memorial State Park, Lagoon Campground, Darlings Marina & RV Resort are the closest.
 Motel accommodations in and around Florence OR.
 97439, and Dune City.

-Have a question about the Oregon Survival School?
+Have a question about this class?

 - emergency shelter